CheesyChocolate/ScholarDB/doc/README.md

 1. **Enrollment:** Tracks user enrollments in courses, including enrollment date and enrollment status (e.g., enrolled, completed).
 2. **Grade:** Records grades associated with enrollments, linking enrollments to grade values and any feedback provided.
 3. **Submission:** Stores submissions made by users, tied to their enrollments, submission date, and submitted content.
+4. **UserCourseEnrollment:** Represents the many-to-many relationship between users and courses for enrollment purposes, storing enrollment dates.

 # Relationships: